We're Here to Help

 Meals and snacks at Clementine are intentionally varied.
 We want your adolescent to experience a range of foods so that she is able to become more flexible while in treatment and in her life after treatment as well.
 Eating mindfully allows our adolescents to be present in the eating experience to truly learn what they enjoy as they move away from the eating disorder.
 The goal is for our Clementine adolescents to leave with a strong understanding of their nutritional needs and what they need to continue to work toward becoming a mindful eater.

-From Amanda Mellowspring MS, RD/N, CEDRD-S, Director of Nutrition Services:
+From Amanda Mellowspring MS, RD/N, CEDRD-S, Vice President of Nutrition Services:

 Dear Parents and Families,